🇦🇺 Australia

 Frequently Asked Questions

-Do I need Australian work experience to migrate as a forester?+
+Do I need Australian work experience as a Forester, or can I claim overseas experience?+

 Are you a Forester or Forest Scientist planning to migrate to Australia?